 There’s also a whole collection of the different picture books in many different languages, not just English, which make great gifts.
 There are even packs that you can buy to make your own mouse house at home as well as more amazing displays to marvel at.

-There’s a little circus tent, a smaller version of the original mouse house and a whole room at the back where there’s a huge diorama of Amsterdam with canals and mice going about their business.
+The displays include a little circus tent, a smaller version of the original mouse house and a whole room at the back where there’s a huge diorama of Amsterdam with canals and mice going about their business.
 The whole thing is just such an enchanting little place that kids would especially love, as well as anyone who likes cute miniatures.

 Spui Book Market (Fridays)